clearloop/zosh/docs/src/bridge/README.md

 # Bridge

-This chapter explains how the bridge works in Zyphers.
+This chapter explains how the bridge works in Zorch.

 - [Zcash to Solana](./zcash-to-solana.md)
 - [Solana to Zcash](./solana-to-zcash.md)